UnBonWhisky/Translator-Bot/FAQ.md

 ## Is it possible to have the translation of a message but in another channel ?

-~~Actually no. I will work on this feature but it is not actually available on the bot.~~
 Sure you can !
 As of August 7th 2024, the `/linkchannels` command have been added to the bot